Kicksecure/helper-scripts/README.md

 Provides the dummy-dependency script for quickly creating and installing dummy packages for working around package dependencies.

+Provides apt-get-noninteractive that is a simple wrapper around apt-get, that sets all required environment variables to make it interactive as well as to prevent systemd service starts and restarts during apt-get.

 ## How to install `helper-scripts` using apt-get ##

 1\.
 Download the APT Signing Key.